mqtt/mqtt.org/_sites/software.md

       <div class="panel-item">
          <img src="{{ 'assets/img/software/akiro-logo.svg' | relative_url }}" class="software-logo" alt="Akiro MQTT Logo">
          <div class="panel-item-description"><a href="https://www.akiroio.com/"><h3>Akiro MQTT</h3></a>
-            <a href="https://www.akiroio.com/">Akiro</a> MQTT Broker is a high scale MQTT broker with a support for more than 20 Million active MQTT connections with over 1 Million messages per second.
+            <a href="https://www.akiroio.com/">Akiro</a> MQTT Broker is a high scale MQTT broker with support for more than 20 Million active MQTT connections with over 1 Million messages per second.
 It's written in Java with Vert.X's async paradigm. <a href="https://github.com/Akiro-IO/akiro-clients">Akiro clients</a> can be used to communicate with the free to use <a href="https://www.akiroio.com/get-started">Akiro SaaS MQTT Broker</a>.
 Akiro supports MQTT, Websockets over MQTT, HTTP over MQTT, DLMS, OCPP with TLS support.
          </div>
       </div>
    <!-- Entry -->